Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

-Since the emitters should be fixed at a $\lambda/4$ distance, the excited state of the atom lacks frequency tunability.
-Therefore, it is crucial to study the memory bandwidth, which determines how efficiently the system can store signals at different input detunings.
-Fig. \ref{fig: storage_decoherence}(c) illustrates $\eta$ and $\text{F}$ as functions of $\Delta_p$, under the same control conditions as Fig. \ref{fig: storage_decoherence}(a).
-Our results indicate that the storage bandwidth is approximately 3.4 MHz, defined as the detuning range over which $\eta$ remains above 50 \%.
-Within this range, the retrieved pulse fidelity can still remain above 0.5.

-Finally, we study how the optimized $\eta$ and $\text{F}$ vary with $\tau_s$, as shown in Fig. \ref{fig:opt}, while keeping $t_{off}=0$ fixed throughout the examination.
-We find that for longer pulses, both $\Omega_{\Phi}$ and $\beta$ need to be smaller to ensure the entire pulse is fully compressed within the medium.
-In Fig. \ref{fig:opt}(b), we observe that $\text{F}$ remains near unity as $\tau_s$ increases, while $\eta$ decreases due to the finite coherence time of the memory qubit.
-However, for shorter pulses (around 50 ns), both of them drop significantly.
-This occurs because the pulse spectral bandwidth overlaps with the dressed-state absorption peaks, leading to a quantum-beating effect.
-In the short-pulse regime, an Autler-Townes splitting-based quantum memory approach could help mitigate this issue and may also be applicable to our chiral atom system \cite{liao2014all,saglamyurek2018coherent}.

-In conclusion, we propose a highly efficient EIT-like microwave memory based on a superconducting artificial chiral atom embedded in an open transmission line.
-The scheme achieves a storage efficiency of up to 99\% and near-unity fidelity, enabled by the atom’s chirality and quantum interference.
+In conclusion, we propose a highly efficient $\Lambda$-type microwave memory based on a superconducting artificial chiral molecule embedded in an open transmission line.
+Using the optimal control function, our scheme achieves a storage and retrieval efficiency of nearly 100\% and near-unity fidelity, provided that the adiabatic condition is satisfied.
+The optimal control further allows the storage of arbitrary waveforms.
+Operating in Raman regimes, the storage bandwidth can reach values on the order of 100 MHz, making this system more practical for the quantum networks.
 The propagation direction of the retrieved pulse can also be precisely controlled.
-Relying on interference effects, the memory operates with a simple adiabatic control protocol and supports a wide range of pulse durations compared to Ref. \cite{gheeraert2020programmable}.
+In addition, we demonstrate that the highly efficient EIT memory can be implemented with a simple adiabatic control protocol.
 Moreover, our method requires only a single memory qubit, avoiding the performance degradation associated with deviations in resonator array implementations \cite{bao2021demand,matanin2023toward,makihara2024parametrically}.
-The EIT-based protocol also enables the storage of arbitrary waveforms, provided their spectral bandwidth lies within the EIT window.
-By using only a single artificial atom, our scheme contrasts with conventional atomic systems that depend on large optical depths.
+By relying on a single chiral $\Lambda$-type system, our scheme contrasts with conventional atomic systems that depend on large optical depths.
 These results demonstrate a promising approach for achieving highly efficient microwave memory in superconducting circuits.